nhirata/hue_scripts/README.md

 python green_light.py : changes the light to green python blue_light.py : changes the light to blue python pulse.py : pulses the light

+#To Do:
+Need to refactor and make into various functions and such.